-What Should I Do If I Feel like Giving Up?
+What Should I Do If I Am Thinking About Giving Up?

 - Why should I live?